DougAnderson444/js-did-hypns/demo/README.md

 Then it builds a few DID docs, updates, repliactes, etc.

-Then open up a new window, and copy-paste thar did:hyper:... into the first window.
+Then open up a new window, and copy-paste thar did:hypns:... into the first window.

 You'll see the remote's DID appear below, which will match the second window.